hugsy/proxenet/docs/plugin.md

 We want our plugin to have a low priority, meaning that other plugins (which potentially modify requests/responses) will be executed first.
-Create a file in the plugins directory, for example `9LogReqRes.py`, and copy/paste the template provided a few lines above.
+Create a file in the plugins directory, for example `9LogReqRes.py`, and copy/paste the template example provided above.

 Unfortunately, SQLite (not unlike **many** tools and libraries) does not support multi-threading.
 Luckily, `proxenet` was designed to multi-thread only the hooking functions __and nothing else__.

-As a consequence, we only need to define the SQLite database object as a Python `global` in the main thread.
+Subsequently, we only need to define the SQLite database object as a Python `global` in the main thread.
 Like this:

 ```python